Ryan Martinie: Other projects

 Martinie was the guest bassist on Kurai, a project created by guitarist and vocalist Scott Von Heldt.
-The drummer was Abel Vallejo, the drum tech for Korn.
-The group released their debut EP, Breaking the Broken on December 17, 2013.
+The group released their debut EP, Breaking the Broken, on December 17, 2013.

-In 2015, Martinie began playing with a jazz fusion / progressive rock trio Soften the Glare.
-They recorded their first album Making Faces which was released on September 1, 2017.
+In 2015, Martinie began playing with jazz fusion / progressive rock trio Soften the Glare.
+They recorded their first album, Making Faces, which was released on September 1, 2017.
+The second album, Glint, was released in 2020, and a number of EPs have also been released since then.